Skip to content

 Run it with sensible defaults

 Using target amount of 100,000, years of 15 years, annual return of 7%, the calculation works out to 36,244.60.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+The defaults serve as a starting point.

 The levers in this calculation

 The inputs — Target Amount, Years, and Annual Return — do not pull with equal force.
-The rate and the time horizon usually dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
+The rate and the time horizon typically dominate — compounding means a small change in either reshapes the final figure more than a similar shift in contribution size.
 Test this by doubling one input at a time.

 How the math works